Anurag3803/Boozlo-App/README.md

 # Boozlo-App
-We are ccreating a mobile App,i am contributing my Frontend skills in this App.
+We are creating a mobile App,i am contributing my Frontend skills in this App,i have written the code from scratch.
 This App is under Developing phase.